Air Combat: Reception

 Air Combat proved to be a commercial success.
 In Japan, the game sold over 246,000 copies in its first week, and nearly 600,000 overall.
 By 2008 the game shipped 2.23 million copies, making it the second best-selling game in the franchise behind Ace Combat 04: Shattered Skies.
-Famitsu awarded it the "Silver Hall of Fame" award, while Electronic Gaming Monthly awarded it "Best Flight Sim of 1995".
+Electronic Gaming Monthly awarded it "Best Flight Sim of 1995".

 Critics focused primarily on the gameplay, who felt it had an addictive, arcade-like nature.
 GameFan reviewer Nick Rox described it as being "easily the ultimate flight simulator".
 Writers from IGN, who compared it favorably to Warhawk, praised its action-packed gameplay, as did AllGame's Michael House and a reviewer from Coming Soon.
 House also liked the game's addictiveness and longevity.
-Famitsu's four reviewers thought Air Combat was fun and had a lot of variety and action, but could have benefited from additional levels.
+Famitsu's four reviewers thought Air Combat was fun and had much variety and action, but could have benefited from additional levels.
 Several argued the game started off at a slow and boring pace at the beginning, but became more fun after a while; GamePro wrote that patient players would "gradually get caught up in the gripping gameplay".
 In their brief coverage of the game in 1997, staff from Next Generation argued that the game did not hold up well in comparison to other games, saying that it was a decent flight sim but not as fun as its competitors.
 The controls were also praised, with Coming Soon and Famitsu saying it made it one of the most realistic flight sims for a console.
 Air Combat was also praised for its cinematic cutscenes, realistic sound effects, and amount of unlockables.

 The graphics and presentation of Air Combat were seen as being below-average.
 House showed confusion towards this, due to Namco's other PlayStation games from the time having high-resolution graphics.
 IGN said the graphics, which they criticized for their constant flickering, were the game's weakest point, alongside its poor presentation.
 GamePro's Air Hendrix also criticized the visuals for being bland and unappealing.
 In contrast, GameFan and Coming Soon praised them for their realism and detail.
 Like IGN, Famitsu also stated the graphics were the game's low point, arguing that its arcade predecessor Air Combat 22 had much better visuals.
 Critics liked the game's mission variety in later levels for not simply repeating previous ones.
-AllGame in particular said that it gave the game a lot of replay value for this reason, as did Famitsu.
+AllGame in particular said that it gave the game much replay value for this reason, as did Famitsu.
 Hendrix thought they contained a level of polish, but criticized earlier levels for being too boring.
 The soundtrack also received praise, with House listing it among the game's best features.